djagya/music-search-engine/readme.md

 Accepted params:
 - `empty` string, the list of the empty fields to get suggestions for separated by `:`.
 Format: `fieldName1:fieldName2`
-- `selected` optional json-encoded string, list of other already chosen fields to limit the suggestions by.
+- `selected` required json-encoded string, list of other already chosen fields to limit the suggestions by.
 Format: `{fieldName: 'value', ...}`
-- `meta=1` optional bool, turn on to return the full Elastic Search response data.
+- `debug=1` optional bool, turn on to return the full Elastic Search response data.
 When turned off (`0`), only the list of formatted suggestions in format expected by the client app is returned.